-Broward County will incorporate HUD Section 3 requirements into all contract documents for HUD-funded work.
+• Broward County will incorporate HUD Section 3 requirements into all contract documents for HUD-funded work.
 Contractors and subcontractors will be required to demonstrate good-faith efforts to meet Section 3 goals by partnering with local workforce development agencies and reporting labor hours as required under 24 CFR Part 75.
-Semi-annual activity reports and annual performance reports will be submitted to HUD using HUD-approved forms.
+Labor hours will be tracked and documented using HUD-approved reporting forms or similar.